lay295/TwitchDownloader/TwitchDownloaderCLI/README.md

 Render a chat with custom video settings and message outlines

     ./TwitchDownloaderCLI chatrender -i chat.json -h 1440 -w 720 --framerate 60 --outline -o chat.mp4

+Display the info about a VOD in table format

+    ./TwitchDownloaderCLI info --id 612942303 --format table

+Display the info about a clip in raw format

+    ./TwitchDownloaderCLI info --id NurturingCalmHamburgerVoHiYo --format raw

 Render a chat with custom FFmpeg arguments